chrisloftus/chrisloftus.github.io/_posts/2016-05-05-how-to-disable-xdebug-php7-cli-ubuntu.markdown

 ---
 layout: post
-title:  "How To Disable Xdebug with PHP 7 CLI Ubuntu"
+title:  How To Disable Xdebug with PHP 7 CLI Ubuntu
 date:   2016-05-05 22:00:00
 categories: tooling
 ---
-If you are running PHP 7 with xdebug, or like me, use Laravel Homestead, chances are you might have seen this error message:
+If you are running PHP 7 with Xdebug, or like me, use Laravel Homestead, you might have seen this error message:

 > You are running composer with xdebug enabled.
 This has a major impact on runtime performance.
 See https://getcomposer.org/xdebug